Vlvin/clocks/README.md

 CLocks abilities
 ===

+ Clocks can do everything that lox can and even more.

  Literal Types
  - NUMBER : represents real number (6 digits after floating point)
      - can be used in all math operations